How to Access Property Records in Michigan

 - Claimants must fill the correct lien form with information such as their details, the property owner's address and personal details, the amount of the lien, a description of the property, the date of work, and signatures with notarization.
 The form must include text for the construction lien.

 - The next step is to record the lien claim with the correct fees and at the right office.
 Claimants should be careful during this step to avoid rejection.
-Filing can be done electronically, in person, or via mail as long as it comes before the deadline.
+As long as the filing is done before the deadline, it can be done electronically, in person, or via mail.

 - Next, the claimant must serve a copy of the lien by personal service or by certified mail to the address of the property owner.
 With this, the claimant can enforce the lien per state regulations.